run2bizdocs/documentation/en-us/docs/4biz-helium/processes/change/use/change-approval.md

 Board.

-It's also necessary that the non-emergency or standard (Normal) flow types, and "workflow permissions" of the group to which the user is part are enabled.
+It's also necessary that the non-emergency or standard (Normal) flow types, and "tracker permissions" of the group to which the user is part are enabled.

 Procedure
 ------------